santiagoolivos/signatureapi-tutorials/powerautomate/envelope-form-captured-values-add-row-to-dataverse.md

 1. Add **"Add a Place – Text Input"** action and rename it to **"Add a Place – Employee Salary"**.
 2. Use the placeholder (e.g., `[[employee_salary]]`) from your DOCX template.
-3. Ensure the recipient key to be the one from the employer, this will ensure that the salary amount is defined by the employer.
+3. Ensure the recipient key to be the one from the employer, this will ensure that the salary amount is defined and completed in the signature process by the employer.
 4. From the advanced parameters, set the **"Capture As"** as "employee_salary".
 This ensures that the salary amount is captured as text, and be able to get it later in the flow.

 > *Include annotated screenshot highlighting signature placement configuration.*